-At this fun museum and operating workshop, you can tour Blaine Kern Studios which has been creating floats for Mardi Gras parades since 1947.
-Every year, the artists here create many of the colorful, eye-popping floats that New Orlean’s world-renowned Mardi Gras parades are famous for!
+At this fun museum and operating workshop, you'll tour Blaine Kern Studios which has been creating floats for Mardi Gras parades since 1947.
+Every year, the artists here create many of the colorful, eye-popping floats that New Orlean's world-renowned Mardi Gras parades are famous for!

 What is Mardi Gras?